Bromine: History

 Apart from some minor medical applications, the first commercial use was the daguerreotype.
-In 1840, bromine was discovered to have some advantages over the previously used iodine vapor to create the light sensitive silver halide layer in daguerreotypy.
+In 1840, bromine was discovered to have some advantages over the previously used iodine vapour to create the light sensitive silver halide layer in daguerreotypy.

+By 1864, a 25% solution of liquid bromine in .75 molar aqueous potassium bromide was widely used to treat gangrene during the American Civil War, before the publications of Joseph Lister and Pasteur.

 Potassium bromide and sodium bromide were used as anticonvulsants and sedatives in the late 19th and early 20th centuries, but were gradually superseded by chloral hydrate and then by the barbiturates.
 In the early years of the First World War, bromine compounds such as xylyl bromide were used as poison gas.